-It can be stressful when a young family starts preparing for an addition in the family.
+It can be stressful when a young family starts preparing for an addition to the family.
 There are so many things one would need to get to prepare for your first child, from his baby cot to his wardrobe, diapers to milk bottles, and breast pumps to baby carriers and strollers.
 These items are not just bulky, they are also costly!

 So how do we save on the dollar when everything seems to be shouting at us to be bought?

-We spoke to some mothers who’s been in similar situation and gathered eight useful tips to share with new parents on how save and prepare the best for your newborn:
+We spoke to some mothers who’s been in similar situation and gathered eight useful tips to share with new parents on how to save and prepare the best for your newborn:

 1. Speak to experienced mummies who have been there and done that, on the best deals to invest in so that your money would be well spent.

-2. Seek out and/or join forums where they sell second hand goods – the only key is that you will need to always test the product first before buying it over.
+2. Seek out and/or join forums where they sell second-hand goods – the only key is that you will need to always test the product first before buying it over.

-- Singapore motherhood forums
+- Singapore Motherhood

 - Gumtree Singapore